Madison enjoys a good drinking game at a party and is happy to share the rules to several of the best games she's played.

 Ultimately, the aim of the game is to get rid of all of your cards; whoever has the most left at the end of the game will be punished by finishing their drink.

-This game is similar to boat race, but with a slight twist.
+This game is similar to Boat Race, but with a slight twist.

 Again, two even teams are needed.
 Each player must have their drink in a plastic cup.

 - The first opposing players must drink their entire beverage as fast as possible.
 The empty cup is then placed face down on the edge of the table.

-The winning team is the first to finish.
+- The winning team is the first to finish.

-Although, if anyone has any unique, drinking, games that they particularly enjoy I would love to hear about them and how to play them!
+Although, if anyone has any unique drinking games that they particularly enjoy, I would love to hear about them and how to play them!